SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ````

 The last condition to the resource status is "Ready equals True".
-If it is not ready yet, wait more seconds and execute the command again.
+If it is not ready yet, wait a few more seconds and execute the command again.

 ### Create Service Bind to the Redis Service

-After the provisioning of a new Redis instance service, is needed to have a ServiceBinding Kyma object, that is
+After the provisioning of a new Redis instance service, you need to have a ServiceBinding Kyma object, that is
-responsible for bound this Redis instance with any other services that you have created.
+responsible to bound this Redis instance with any other services that you have created.

 Edit our redisaddon.yaml file, and append the following metadata to the bottom of the service.

 1. vim redisaddon.yaml
 2. Go to the bottom of the file
-3. select the **i** key to insert a new line at the top of the file.
+3. Select the **i** key to insert a new line at the top of the file.
 4. Add the following content to the end of the file

 ```yaml